chrisrraP/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the wireshark window, press the stop button.
-Type in "ssh" and hit enter.
+Type "ssh" in the search bar and hit enter.
 Continue without saving.
 In Powershell, type in "ssh" and press enter.
 Next, type in your VM2 username @ VM2 (ex: user@VM2).
 You will be prompted to enter your password.
 Enter your VM2 password and you will see a large amount of traffic in Wireshark.
 </p>
 <br />